Uh, Demi Lovato Looks Unrecognizable At The 2017 Grammy Awards

 Like any celeb (*cough* Katy Perry *cough* Lucy Hale), Demi Lovato loves a good hair change.
-In October, the singer graced us with a totally out-of-left-field platinum dye job, and in a classic hair A.D.D. fashion, she swapped it back to chocolate brown just a few days later.
-Yesterday, Lovato debuted her latest look on Instagram: dark brown, chest-length layers.
-Tonight, however, Lovato pranced down the 59th Annual Grammy Awards red carpet with incredibly long extensions—we’re talking long ass waves that reach way past her waist.
+In October, the singer graced us with a totally out-of-left-field platinum dye job, before swapping it back to chocolate brown just a few days later.
+So when Lovato debuted dark brown, chest-length layers on Instagram yesterday, we shouldn’t have been surprised to see her prancing down the 59th Annual Grammy Awards red carpet less than 24 hours later with a totally new look: incredibly long extensions that quite literally reached her ass.
+And yes, she looked phenomenal.

 MORE: The Very Best Beauty Looks of The 2017 Grammy Awards

-This awards season, we’ve eagerly watched each red carpet only to be disappointed by celebrities playing it safe (but hey, we wouldn’t want to end up on a worst dressed list either.)
-Tonight Lovato brought back the spark that is awards season and went all out with her extensions—and we’re definitely not complaining.
-Lovato’s long hair looks on-point against her golden ensemble, and is complimented by a classic brown smoky eye with shimmery undertones.
-This isn’t the first time Lovato has flirted with extensions, though, as she tried out the look while on tour in August 2016.
-While we’re not anticipating Lovato’s hair to stick (who knows what she’ll end up looking like tomorrow), we’ll definitely enjoy this solid hair moment while it lasts.
+This awards season, we’ve eagerly watched each red carpet only to be somewhat disappointed by celebrities playing it safe (but hey, we wouldn’t want to end up on a worst-dressed list, either.)
+Tonight, though, Lovato brought back the spark of awards season and went all out with her extensions, paring the mermaid-y look with a copper-toned smokey eye and thick-as-hell lashes.
+Despite her hair being a total change for Lovato, who spent much of last year with a choppy bob, these extensions somehow feel…right.
+Like the original Disney Channel Demi rising from the ashes to remind us of better days.
+And though we’re not anticipating Lovato’s hair to last (who knows what she’ll end up looking like tomorrow), we’re definitely enjoying this solid hair moment for the time being.

 MORE: Grammys Fashion 2017: Every Single Red Carpet Look